Home education

 - Online Numeracy and Literacy Assessment (OLNA) – An online literacy and numeracy assessment designed to enable students to successfully meet the Western Australian Certificate of Education requirements.

 - Work experience – Secondary students can have work experience while studying at home.
-To do this you may need to make arrangements such as inspection of work sites to ensure suitability for work experience and insurance.
+Insurance for home-educated children is not covered by the Department.
+You will need to make arrangements, such as inspection of work sites to ensure suitability for work experience and insurance.

 - Community service – Community service hours accumulated by students over Years 10, 11 and 12 can be reported to the School Curriculum and Standards Authority.
 The hours reported are recorded on the student's Western Australian Statement of Student Achievement (WASSA).